-In February 2018, Ocuphire Pharma, Inc. ("Private Ocuphire") was founded and subsequently merged in April 2018 with Ocularis Pharma, LLC, (the original innovator of phentolamine mesylate ophthalmic solution to treat DLD), and in January 2020 obtained from Apexian Pharmaceuticals, Inc. certain rights to its Ref-1inhibitor program, including APX3330 (see "Apexian Sublicense Agreement").
-Many of Ocuphire's employees, directors, advisors and consultants have been involved in the development of Nyxol and other ophthalmic drugs including approved products such as LUMIFY®, Zirgan®, Durezol®, Upneeq®, Rhopressa®, Roclatan®, Vyzulta®, Xiidra®, Cequa®, and Dextenza®.
-The management team, led by CEO and founder Mina Sooch, collectively has significant experience in operating pharmaceutical companies and discovering, developing, and commercializing treatments in multiple therapeutic areas.
-Ocuphire also has a world-class medical advisory board of over 20 key opinion leaders including retina specialists, refractive surgeons, and optometrists.
+In February 2018, Ocuphire Pharma, Inc. (prior to the Merger with Rexahn, "Private Ocuphire") was founded and subsequently merged in April 2018 with Ocularis Pharma, LLC, (the original innovator of phentolamine mesylate ophthalmic solution), and in January 2020 obtained from Apexian Pharmaceuticals, Inc. certain rights to its Ref-1inhibitor program, including APX3330 (see "Apexian Sublicense Agreement").

 In November 2020, Private Ocuphire completed a reverse merger (the "Merger") into Rexahn Pharmaceuticals, Inc. ("Rexahn"), a publicly-traded company that had ceased its business of drug development activities, and simultaneously raised \$20 million through an offering of common shares and warrants to purchase common shares.
-In connection with the Merger, Rexahn changed its name to Ocuphire Pharma, Inc. and has since conducted as a public company the business previously conducted by Private Ocuphire.
+In connection with the Merger, Rexahn changed its name to Ocuphire Pharma, Inc. and has since conducted, as a public company, the business previously conducted by Private Ocuphire.

-In November 2022, Ocuphire entered into the Nyxol License Agreement, licensing its product Nyxol to Viatris.
+In November 2022, Ocuphire entered into the Viatris License Agreement, licensing its PS product to Viatris.